DataanalystArya/WorldSense-AI/README.md

 ,reasoning and utilities are all clearly separated.The focus of this project is not only “what is visible”, but also “what is happening, why it is happening, and what this scene means.”

 ### Features Implemented
-### Core Detection:
+### Object Detection:
-Image Object Detection (YOLOv8), Video Object Detection (single & batch), Multi-object detection, Automatic saving of output images and videos, CLI-based execution
+Image Object Detection (YOLOv8), Video Object Detection (single & batch), Multi-object detection with confidence scores, Automatic saving of annotated output images and videos, CLI-based execution for reproducibility.

 ### Scene Intelligence (New):
 Video-level scene understanding using CLIP, Confusion-aware scene output (top competing scenes), Confidence-level estimation (LOW / MEDIUM / HIGH), Human-readable “WHY” explanations for predictions

-### Live & Real-Time (Experimental):
+### Live & Real-Time Analytics (Experimental):
-Live webcam object detection, Real-time inference loop (OpenCV based)
+Live webcam object detection, Real-time inference loop (OpenCV based), Live FPS calculation, Object count tracking( people, vehicles, total), temporal history logging,summary statistics generation.

 ### Image Reasoning:
 Reasoning over objects and context in an image, Structured JSON-based outputs, Answers questions like “What is happening in this image?”